Stocks tumble; 'fantastic' US jobs data can't overshadow war

 AP Business Writer

-Treasury yields sank again as investors moved money into U.S. government bonds in search of safety, and a measure of nervousness on Wall Street climbed roughly 10%.
+Treasury yields sank again as investors moved money into U.S. government bonds in search of safety, and a measure of nervousness on Wall Street climbed.

 All the movements came despite a much stronger report on U.S. jobs than economists expected, one described as encouraging and even “fantastic.”
 Hiring by employers last month topped expectations by hundreds of thousands of workers, more people came back into the workforce after sitting on the sidelines and jobs numbers for prior months were revised higher.

-Crucially, on the inflation front, growth in wages for workers was slower last month than economists expected.
-While that’s discouraging for workers hoping to keep up with rising prices at the grocery store, for economists and investors, it eases some of the pressure that the jobs market may be heading what’s called a “wage-price spiral.”
+On the inflation front, growth in wages for workers was slower last month than economists expected.
+While that’s discouraging for workers hoping to keep up with rising prices at the grocery store, for economists and investors, it means less risk the economy may be headed for what’s called a “wage-price spiral.”
 In such a reinforcing cycle, higher wages for workers would cause companies to raise their own prices even higher.

 “The COVID recovery was in full bloom in the jobs report,” said Brian Jacobsen, senior investment strategist at Allspring Global Investments.

-“The tricky part is the future, not the past,” he said, as crude oil prices climbed back above $112 per barrel and wheat prices in the U.S. climbed another 6.6% amid worries about pressure on supplies because of the Ukrainian war.
+“The tricky part is the future, not the past,” he said, as crude oil prices climbed back above $112 per barrel amid worries about pressure on supplies because of the Ukrainian war.
 “Higher fuel and food costs can eat into consumers’ budgets.
 Those high costs can be a boon for oil producers and farmers, but not for everyone else.”

+The losses were widespread, with more than 80% of stocks in the S&P 500 falling.
+Among the few gainers were Chevron, Exxon Mobil and other companies that can benefit from higher oil prices.
+The S&P 500 is on track for its third weekly loss in the last four, and it’s down a little more than 10% from its record set early this year.

-In Europe, whose economy is much more closely tied to the conflict because of its dependence on oil and natural gas from the region, losses were sharper.
-France’s CAC 40 fell 3.9%, Germany’s DAX lost 3.7% and the FTSE 100 in London fell 2.6%.
+In Europe, whose economy is much more closely tied to the conflict because of its dependence on oil and natural gas from the region, the losses were sharper.
+France’s CAC 40 fell 4.2% Friday, Germany’s DAX lost 3.8% and the FTSE 100 in London fell 2.7%.

 Russian forces gained ground, shelling Europe’s largest nuclear power plant and sparking a fire early Friday as they pressed their attack on a crucial energy-producing Ukrainian city.
 But authorities said the blaze was safely extinguished.
 U.S. Energy Secretary Jennifer Granholm tweeted that the Zaporizhzhia plant’s reactors were protected by robust containment structures and were being safely shut down.

 Trading on the Moscow exchange, after briefly opening Monday, has remained closed throughout the week.
-Russia’s ruble lost another 2.5% against the U.S. dollar and dropped below 0.9 cents.
-It now takes 112.80 rubles to get a dollar, up from fewer than 75 at the start of the year.
-The ruble has plunged since Western governments imposed sanctions that cut off much of Russia’s access to the global financial system.
+The value of Russia’s ruble continues to hover below a penny after plunging roughly 30% since the middle of last week.
+It now takes roughly 106 rubles to get a dollar, up from fewer than 75 at the start of the year.
+The ruble has dropped as Western governments imposed sanctions that cut off much of Russia’s access to the global financial system.

-The euro has also sunk with the conflict raging on the continent, and it fell another 1.4% Friday to $1.091.
+The euro has also sunk with the conflict raging on the continent, and it fell another 1.4% against the dollar on Friday.

+Amid the rush to safety, the yield on the 10-year Treasury fell to 1.71% from 1.84% late Thursday, a big move.
+It’s well below the 2% level it had reached last month, as expectations built for upcoming hikes in interest rates by the Federal Reserve to rein in inflation.

 Stocks had rallied in the middle of the week after Federal Reserve Chair Jerome Powell said he favored a more modest increase to interest rates later this month than some investors had feared.
-The Fed is set to raise rates for the first time since 2018 to help rein in the highest inflation in 40 years, though it has a tightrope walk ahead as it tries not to raise so much as to cause a recession.
+The Fed is set to raise rates for the first time since 2018, though it has a tightrope walk ahead because too-high rates can choke the economy and cause a recession.

 Powell warned Thursday that the fighting in Ukraine is likely to further magnify the high inflation troubling world economies.
-Russia is a key oil producer and prices have been rising as global supplies are threatened by the conflict, raising concerns that persistent inflation could become even hotter.
+Russia is a key oil producer and prices have been rising as global supplies are threatened by the conflict.

-Global supply chains already were disrupted by the pandemic and the conflict in Ukraine will have ripple effects way beyond Europe, Tim Uy of Moody’s Analytics said in a report.

-“The United States, for example, does not rely on direct energy imports from Russia or the Ukraine, but does have significant indirect energy exposure through the goods and services it imports from Europe and Asia that are produced using Russian energy,” the report said.

 “For a world that was already grappling with worryingly high (cost-push) inflation before Ukraine’s invasion, the surge in commodity prices from the geo-political spill-over is not merely an inconvenience, but rather a binding economic threat,” Mizuho Bank said in a commentary.